Florida’s Best Direct Mortgage Lender

 What is the New VA Advantage?

-ownership and this great benefit is reserved exclusively to those who bravely served our country
+and this great benefit is reserved exclusively to those who bravely served our country and select military

 What are the VA Primary Home Purchase Highlights?